apache/cordova-docs/markdown/phonegap/geolocation/geolocation.md

 Geolocation
 ===========

-> The `geolocation` object provides access to the device's GPS information.
+> The `geolocation` object provides access to the device's GPS sensor.

 Methods
 -------